SGAgent: Suggestion-Guided LLM-Based Multi-Agent Framework for Repository-Level Software Repair: Methodology

 \subsubsection{Fault Localizer Agent}

 The localizer Agent is responsible for identifying potential bug locations using the provided issue description and repository information, supported by the available tools.
 To achieve a comprehensive understanding of complex GitHub projects and accurate localization of buggy instances, the localizer is designed based on the ReAct~\cite{react} framework and performs an observe-think-act pattern and is equipped with a specialized toolkit.
+It is worth noting that the contribution of the localizer is not to propose a standalone new fault localization technique, but to design localization as a non-isolated component within the \textit{locate-suggest-fix} framework, supported by the knowledge graph and specialized tools, and tightly coupled with downstream agents.

 Specifically, in the Locate stage, the localizer actively leverages the bug description provided in the issue to retrieve the constructed knowledge graph through a prebuilt toolkit.
 It dynamically searches for contextual information, such as related code entities and their interrelationships.
 After each retrieval step, the localizer is guided by auxiliary assistant feedback to analyze the retrieved entities and relations, and to interpret their potential relevance to the issue.
 The localizer then assesses whether the current contextual information is sufficient for bug localization.
 If not, it iteratively invokes additional tools within the retrieval toolkit to gather more comprehensive contextual data.
-Once sufficient context is established, the localizer samples up to 4 candidate bug locations and summarizes the accumulated insights, which are subsequently passed to the suggester Agent for suggestion generation.
+Once sufficient context is established, the localizer outputs a candidate localization set containing up to five bug locations and summarizes the accumulated insights, which are subsequently passed to the suggester Agent for suggestion generation.
+Unlike prior work that treats localization as a separate stage whose outputs are forwarded directly to patch generation in a static manner, our localizer produces a set of candidate bug locations that are not taken as final repair targets, but can instead be refined into repair-oriented suggestions by the downstream suggester.